projectM-visualizer/projectm/BUILDING.md

 ```

 ### OpenGL ES
 projectM supports OpenGL ES 3 for embedded systems.
-Be sure to configure with the `--enable--gles` flag.
+Be sure to configure with the `--enable-gles` flag.

 ### Raspberry Pi (and other embedded systems)
 * projectM is arch-independent, although there are some SSE2 enhancements for x86